lee-elenbaas/p2psn/docs/Peer 2 Peer Social Network.md

 ----------

 Normal Installation on a single machine:

 1. User downloads a p2psn installation and installs on his machine.
-a.
-User gets 2 things installed on his machine:
-i.
-A functioning node,
-ii. and a web interface to that node.
+User gets 2 things installed on his machine: A functioning node, and a web interface to that node.
-b.
-User uses the web interface to set up some basic administration configurations.
+2. User uses the web interface to set up some basic administration configurations.
-c.
-User uses the web interface to set up his personal profile.
+3. User uses the web interface to set up his personal profile.
-d.
-User uses the web interface to start getting social using his profile.
+4. User uses the web interface to start getting social using his profile.

 Synced Installation on a new machine:
 1. User downloads a p2psn installation and installs on his machine.